 Revenue cycle management is a strategic topic at most healthcare organizations.
 Outdated billing processes, incomplete or unexpected charges, a lack of unified bills, and more all lead to patient dissatisfaction, payment delays, and higher customer service, collection and reconciliation costs.
 These are all compelling reasons to focus more attention on modernizing revenue cycle management processes, but sometimes making the business case can be a challenge.

-How can hospitals and other providers decide where to focus their efforts and effect change in modernizing revenue cycle management processes, and how can they measure the impact?
+How can providers decide where to focus their efforts and effect change in modernizing revenue cycle management processes, and how can they measure the impact?
 Here’s some guidance on how to approach improvements in revenue cycle management processes and the difference those efforts can make.

 Modern healthcare revenue cycle management capabilities